Hiroki-Maeda/ninwavelets/README.md

 ![cwt](img/cwt.png)

 # Reference
-## Morse Class
+## WaveletClasses

-This is a class to GMW.
+They are classes for wavelet.
-Sub class of WaveletBase.
+They are sub class of WaveletBase.
+You can inherit 'WaveletBase' class and make your own wavelet.
+I wrote some wavelets.

+For example, lets see Morse class!

 ```python
 from nin_wavelets import Morse